flutter/website/flutter-for-ios.md

 }
 {% endprettify %}

-## How do I layout my widgets?
+## How do I lay out my widgets?
 Where is my Storyboard?

-In iOS, you might use a Storyboard file to organize your views and set constraints, or you might set your constraints programmatically within your view controllers.
-In Flutter, declare your layouts within code by composing a widget tree.
+In iOS, you might use a Storyboard file to organize your views and set constraints, or you might set your constraints programmatically in your view controllers.
+In Flutter, declare your layout in code by composing a widget tree.

 The following example shows how to display a simple widget and add padding to it: